cheerfulstoic/step_wise/README.md

 ## Logging

-Here is an example of how you might implement logging for your steps (call `MyApp.StepWiseIntegration.install()` somewhere like your `MyApp.Application.start/2`):
+Here is an example of how you might implement logging for your steps (call `MyApp.StepWiseIntegration.install()` somewhere like your `MyApp.Application.start/2`) (see [this wiki page](https://github.com/cheerfulstoic/step_wise/wiki/Integration-Example) for a more thorough example):

 ```elixir
 defmodule MyApp.StepWiseIntegration do